 Disputes between consumers and their health insurance companies are becoming more and more common.
 Disagreements can crop up over things like denial of coverage for medical services already received, a refusal to authorize a procedure or visit to a specialist, or an incorrect charge for office visits or services.

 Because these days it seems that coverage disputes go hand-in-hand with having medical insurance, it's important to know how to proceed when you disagree with a charge or decision from your health plan provider.
 This article outlines each step to take.
-(If you are struggling to pay lots of medical bills, a related problem, see Nolo's article Managing High Medical Bills.)
+(If you are struggling to pay lots of medical bills, a related problem, see Seeking Financial Assistance For Your Medical Bills.)

 Once you've armed yourself with the appropriate information, you can: